Undervalued Stock Scanner 2.0: From Spreadsheet Automation to Scalable Python Pipelines

 Instead of relying on fragmented workbook refresh cycles, the new system uses Python scripts that:

-- Monitor held positions for red flags
+- Risk Monitoring: Tracks held positions for active financial red flags.

 Raw sector CSV exports are placed into predefined input folders.
 From there, the scripts automatically retrieve all relevant files, process them in batch, apply screening and statistical logic, and export Excel outputs into designated destination folders.
 Those outputs then serve as clean, structured data sources for the Power BI dashboards.

+This architecture reduces manual error, improves reproducibility, and makes the workflow significantly easier to scale across sectors.
 Most importantly, calculation logic is now explicit and centralized in code rather than distributed across interconnected spreadsheet formulas.

 Conceptual Framework Summary